Mathias-SantAnna/MS1-Talita/README.md

     1. As a Frequent User, I want to check to see if there are any newly training programs or videos.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already be comfortable with the website layout and can easily click the buttons and navigate through it.

     2. As a Frequent User, I want to check to see if there are any new blog posts.

-        1. The user would already be comfortable with the website layout and can easily click the buttons and
+        1. The user would already be comfortable with the website layout and can easily click the buttons and navigate through it.

 ### Further Testing
 Tests table ![here](https://github.com/Mathias-SantAnna/MS1-Talita/blob/master/assets/images/TestCases-MS1.jpg)
--   The Website was tested on Google Chrome, Opera, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Firefox, Opera, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+And tested on Responsinator as well.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the page.
+It seems that is bootstrap bad behaviour, because it is only happenig some times on a few mobile devices.
 -   On some mobile devices, the navbar when scrolled down shrinks a bit, but when scrolled up it cames back to it's regular size.
     -   I tried to change the logo tor text but it didn't worked out.